Cuisine (magazine)

 Cuisine is a bi-monthly food and wine magazine published in New Zealand.
 It began publication in 1986, and has also existed in website form since December 2000.

-The magazine features recipes, restaurant reviews, wine reviews and travel features.
-Annual promotions includeCuisine Good Food Awards and the Cuisine Artisan Awards.

-Cuisine has won multiple awards including best food magazine at the Gourmet Voice World Media Awards, and best food magazine at the Le Cordon Bleu Food Media Awards.

 History

 Cuisine was the first New Zealand magazine devoted to food and wine.
-It was started by Hamish Allison, then brought by Julie Dalzell in 1986.
+It was started by Hamish Allison, then bought by Julie Dalzell in 1986.
 It was bought by Independent Newspapers Limited (INL) in 2001.
 INL sold all its publications to Fairfax Media in 2003, and they became part of Fairfax New Zealand.
 Cuisine was later bought by Slick & Sassy Media from Fairfax.
 Kelli Brett is the current editor.

 Cuisine Restaurant of the Year awards

 In 2004 Cuisine developed a New Zealand restaurant competition.
-The awards are now sponsored by Vittoria Coffee.